COVID-19 pandemic in the Philippines: Travel

-Local airlines AirAsia, Philippine Airlines, and Cebu Pacific suspended flights in response to the imposition of travel bans by the Philippine government and some foreign governments.
-The airlines have suspended flights as early as February 2, 2020, covering routes involving destinations in China, Hong Kong, and Macau.
-At least Philippine Airlines has suspended all of its flights by March 2020, although the airline has announced plans to resume selected flights by June 1, 2020.
+In response to the imposition of travel bans by the Philippine government and some foreign governments, local airlines AirAsia, Philippine Airlines, and Cebu Pacific suspended flights as early as February 2, 2020, covering routes involving destinations in China, Hong Kong, and Macau.
+Philippine Airlines had suspended all of its flights by March 2020, although the airline announced plans to resume selected flights by June 1, 2020.